 one of the reasons most Technicians doing acrylic nails will have at

-least 3 to 4 brushes, that have already been cleaned, and are ready to use
+least 3-4 brushes; that have already been cleaned, and are ready to use

 Cost $$$ Factor:

-Down-time will cost a Technician $money in wasted
+Down-time will cost the Technician $money in wasted

 time.
 Plus, if time is wasted on one client, the

-Running late can cause clients "not" to want to pay very much for
+Thus, running late can cause clients not to want to pay very much for

 their services.
 Note: Running late can mean NO Tip!
-Everyone suffers, Technicians and Clients.
+Everyone suffers.

 on time.
-Being on time will help keep energy levels
+Also, being on time will help keep energy levels

-on a more even keel.
-You you will look forward to coming to
+on an even keel.
+Thus you will look forward to coming to

 work.
-The days will be more relaxing when your
+Thus again; the days will be more relaxing when your

-tools work properly, and the product flows smoothly.
+tools all work properly and the product flows smoothly.